Age of Information in Random Access Channels: Numerical Results

-Next, we compare our proposed algorithms with policies in related works such as \cite{DCAEUOK2020, A.M.Bedewy-2019, AMMAAE2020}, i.e., a lazy version of slotted aloha in \cite{DCAEUOK2020} and variants of CSMA in \cite{AMMAAE2020, A.M.Bedewy-2019}.
-Different from \cite{DCAEUOK2020}, we considered a random access channel with re-transmission attempts for packets and used a slotted ALOHA with time-variant transmission probability, while in \cite{DCAEUOK2020}, a channel without re-tranmission and a slotted ALOHA with time-invaraint transmission probability is investigated.
-More importantly, we proposed a policy where the best threshold is found in every time slot, while a pre-determined threshold is given in \cite{DCAEUOK2020}.
+Next, we compare our proposed algorithms with policies in related works, such as a lazy version of slotted aloha in \cite{DCAEUOK2020}, and variants of CSMA in \cite{AMMAAE2020, sleepwakeconference, AMBYSRSNBS2021}.
+Different from \cite{DCAEUOK2020}, we considered a random access channel with re-transmission attempts for packets and used a slotted ALOHA with time-variant transmission probability, while in \cite{DCAEUOK2020}, a channel without re-transmission and a slotted ALOHA with a time-invariant transmission probability is investigated.
+More importantly, we proposed a policy where the best threshold is found in every time slot, while a predetermined threshold is given in \cite{DCAEUOK2020}.
 Furthermore, we showed the performance analysis for arbitrary $M$ sources under arbitrary generation/arrival rate (in $[0, 1]$), while \cite{DCAEUOK2020} only provided the closed form of average AoI for the case when $M=2$ and $\theta=1$.
-Compared to the performance of the policy in \cite{DCAEUOK2020}, our proposed AAT and SAT policies outperform the lazy version of slotted aloha (purple square point).
-For the policies in \cite{A.M.Bedewy-2019, AMMAAE2020}, we first clarify the regime of generation/arrival rate $\theta$.
-The policy in \cite{A.M.Bedewy-2019} works only for the case where $\theta=1$, while for the policy in \cite{AMMAAE2020}, we consider the generation/arrival rate is relatively large ($0.002\leq\theta$) because under \cite[Assumption~1]{AMMAAE2020}, a transmitter sends a ``fake'' update if its buffer is empty.
-From Figure~\ref{fig-age2}, it is easy to see that the stationary thinning with CSMA outperforms the policy in \cite{AMMAAE2020} (square black curve) and the policy in \cite{A.M.Bedewy-2019} (brown square point).
+Compared to the performance of the policy in \cite{DCAEUOK2020}, our proposed AAT and SAT policies outperform the lazy version of slotted aloha (see Fig.~\ref{fig-age2_sep1}, the purple square curve).
+To apply the policies in \cite{AMMAAE2020} on our model, we consider the generation/arrival rate is relatively large ($\theta\geq0.1$) because under \cite[Assumption~1]{AMMAAE2020}, a transmitter sends a ``fake'' update if its buffer is empty.
+From Figure~\ref{fig-age2_sep2}, it is easy to see that the stationary thinning with CSMA outperforms the policy in \cite{AMMAAE2020} (Fig~\ref{fig-age2_sep2}, square black curve).
+References \cite{sleepwakeconference, AMBYSRSNBS2021} are concurrent works on optimizing peak AoI over random access channels with per-source battery lifetime constraints.
+Translating the introduced energy constraints to arrival rate $\theta$, one can apply the sleep-waking schemes of \cite{sleepwakeconference, AMBYSRSNBS2021} to our problem when CSMA capabilities are available.
+Using the symmetry of our model along with \cite[Eqns.~(13), (16)]{ AMBYSRSNBS2021}, when $M$ is sufficiently large, the fraction of time in which every source is in transmission mode is around $r/(Mr+1)$ where $r$ is the sleep period parameter as proposed in \cite{sleepwakeconference, AMBYSRSNBS2021}.
+Using \cite[Eqns.~(13), (16)]{ AMBYSRSNBS2021}, one can argue that we need to consider the so called energy-adequate regime introduced in \cite{sleepwakeconference, AMBYSRSNBS2021} which translates to relatively large $\theta$, i.e., $\theta\geq0.1$.
+The performance of the policy in \cite{sleepwakeconference, AMBYSRSNBS2021} (Fig~\ref{fig-age2_sep2}, red square point) is similar to that of the stationary thinning with CSMA, which is consistent with the optimality results presented in \cite{sleepwakeconference, AMBYSRSNBS2021}.

 It is worthwhile to mention that the proposed algorithms not only utilize fully channel capacity, but minimize NAAoI.
 If we only consider policies with maximum throughput (e.g. standard slotted ALOHA and its variants), the NAAoI explodes up with time for arrival rates above $\frac{1}{e}$.
 This is also observed in works such as \cite{S.K.Kaul-2017} that adapt slotted ALOHA without packet management for age minimization.